airbus-seclab/bincat/README.md

 * Load the plugin by using the `Ctrl-Shift-B` shortcut, or using the `Edit -> Plugins -> BinCAT` menu

-* Select an instruction in any IDA view, then use the `Ctrl-Shift-A` shortcut, or the `BinCAT -> Analyze from here` context menu
+* Go to the instruction where you want to start the analysis
+* Select the `BinCAT Configuration` pane, click `<-- Current` to define the start address
+* Launch the analysis

 ### Configuration
 Global options can be configured through the `Edit/BinCAT/Options` menu.